 ISAF Joint Command operational update

 Initial reports indicate no civilians were injured and no damage was reported during the clearing operations.
-The weapons, explosives and drugs from all provinces were confiscated and will be destroyed.
+The weapons, chemicals and drugs from all the provinces were confiscated and will be destroyed.

 Article by ISAF Joint Command